unclehowell/datro/COLLABORATE.md

 ## Summary

 DATRO's websites, documents and softwares source-code ... everything, is held in a single source-code repository e.g. "monorepo"
-The primary location of this monorepo is `github.com/unclehowell/datro`, But its content can also be discovered elsewhere online and offline.
+The primary location of this MonoREAPo is `github.com/unclehowell/datro`, But its content can also be discovered elsewhere online and offline.

 ## Why Collaborate ?